teamcentral/teamcentral.github.io/app.markdown

 Deciding how to design a Data Hub is largely determined by your requirements and your preferred way to logically organize your integrations.
 There is no right or wrong way to do it, but the suggested thought process is to group a particular type of data like "Customers" or a particular business process "Lead to Close".

 From the Build menu you can select "Data Hubs" to manage all of the Data Hubs for your particular environment.
 In the top left corner you can select "Add" to add a new Data Hub.
+All Data Hubs are created initially as Drafts and will not be flipped to Live until it is ready for production.

 <img
     style="display: block;